MichaelCWalsh7/Milestone-Project-2/README.md

 [View the live project here.](https://michaelcwalsh7.github.io/Milestone-Project-2/)

-This is a web application game that tests the users vocabulary by asking them to make words from a random selection of letters.
+This is a web application game that tests the user's vocabulary by asking them to make words from a random selection of letters.

 <h2 align="center"><img src="./assets/images/readme-images/readme-hero-image.png"</h2>